 Many students find that they are academically and professional ready to undertake an internship during their junior year.
 The only prerequisite for the internship experience is completion of the sophomore Honors requirements.
-Sophomores may enroll with prior approval from the Director of the Urban Honors Program.
+Sophomores may enroll with prior approval from the Director of the Urban Honors College.
 You may earn up to eight internship credits to help fulfill your Junior Year requirements.

 Early!
 It may take time to find an internship that will fit in with your academic and professional goals.
 Honors Internships must include either a research component or a project that will significantly help to develop your professional expertise.
 You may also need time to update your resume and cover letter, develop interview skills, etc. Students should meet with the Honors Internship Coordinator, Jane Marie Ford, at least one term prior to applying for an Honors Internship.

 Allowable credits are determined by the number of weekly hours you commits to the internship experience.
 To receive credit from the Honors program, you must work between 8 and 10 hours per week for the duration of the 10-week quarter to earn 4 credits, and at least 20 hours per week to earn 8 credits.